certik/theoretical-physics/src/relativity/chaptertwo.rst

     R_{ij} = 0

-comparing with xxx we see that the Newton gravitation law is
+comparing with :eq:`grav` we see that the Newton gravitation law is

 .. math::